Active Force Support

 Illustrating the many creative and innovative ways PAs find to tell the Air Force story, 48th Fighter Wing Public Affairs photojournalist, Tech.
 Sgt.
 Matthew Plew, pictured above, documented three F-15s in aerial maneuvers over southern England - bringing a new dimension to the meaning of the word "selfie" in the process!

-Unique contributions like this to the Air Force mission are why AFPAAA's primary focus is to provide recognition and support of the active force in whatever way we can.
+Unique contributions like this to the Air Force mission are why AFPAA's primary focus is to provide recognition and support of the active force in whatever way we can.
 It's why we...

 Learn From Legends